JMRI Code: Patterns and Organization

 getBean().
 That way, if somebody does a "move" or "rename" operation, the

-NamedBeanHandlewill get updated and you're next
+NamedBeanHandlewill get updated and your next

 getBean()call will get the right reference.